Maria BodilBody

 Based in Amsterdam’s eastern docklands, Bisou showcases a mix of established and emerging artists.
-Our collection features contemporary artists such as Pascal Duval, Faan Olgers, Steven van Lummel, Jules Julien and Maria Bodil as well as rediscovered gems, like the graphic works of Japanese artist Kumi Sugaï (1919–1996).
+Our collection features contemporary artists such as Pascal Duval, Jamel Armand, Faan Olgers, Steven van Lummel, Jules Julien, Jim Mooijekind and Maria Bodil as well as rediscovered gems, like the graphic works of Japanese artist Kumi Sugaï (1919–1996).

 Selected by Samir Bantal